Russia's war on Ukraine latest: Russian missiles strike Ukrainian cities | Headlines

 Russia's war on Ukraine latest: Russian missiles strike Ukrainian cities

-FIGHTING * Russia said its forces had carried out a "massive retaliatory strike" on Ukrainian infrastructure after what it called a terrorist attack in Russia's Bryansk region, which borders Ukraine, last week.
+Russia launched a huge wave of missile strikes across Ukraine while people slept on Thursday, killing at least six civilians and forcing a nuclear power plant off the grid. * The Zaporizhzhia Nuclear Power Plant was reconnected to Ukraine's energy grid on Thursday, grid operator Ukrenergo said.

-Russia fired a wave of missiles across Ukraine as people slept, killing at least nine civilians and knocking out power in an attack Kyiv said included six Kinzhal hypersonic cruise missiles, one of Moscow's most valuable weapons.
+Russia launched a huge wave of missile strikes across Ukraine while people slept on Thursday, killing at least six civilians and forcing a nuclear power plant off the grid.
+Ukrainian President Volodymyr Zelenskiy condemned the strikes and said Moscow "won't avoid responsibility".
 FIGHTING

-* Russia said its forces had carried out a "massive retaliatory strike" on Ukrainian infrastructure after what it called a terrorist attack in Russia's Bryansk region, which borders Ukraine, last week. * The Zaporizhzhia Nuclear Power Plant was reconnected to Ukraine's energy grid, grid operator Ukrenergo said, after it lost power during the air strikes. * Ukraine's military said its forces had managed to push back Russian attacks on the eastern mining town of Bakhmut.
+* Russia said its forces had carried out a "massive retaliatory strike" on Ukrainian infrastructure after what it called a terrorist attack in Russia's Bryansk region, which borders Ukraine, last week. * The Zaporizhzhia Nuclear Power Plant was reconnected to Ukraine's energy grid on Thursday, grid operator Ukrenergo said.
+State nuclear energy company Energoatom had said earlier that power was lost during the Russian air strikes. * Ukraine's military said its forces had managed to push back intense Russian attacks on the eastern mining town of Bakhmut, despite a Russian claim of control of its eastern half.

 Reuters could not independently verify battlefield reports.
 ECONOMY/DIPLOMACY